5argon/Minefield/README.md

 `Minefield` is a library (still in-development) to help you program a concise play mode test in Unity, plus a guideline to design the game so that it is testable by this library.

+It is designed so that **you won't have to press play mode button ever again**, but instead have the Unity Test Runner use `Minefield` to start the scene.
+If you could make this into a habit, you already have all the tests by the time you finished making the scene. `Minefield` make it easier to stick to this rather than "give in" to the play button because it take less time to write the test.
+Most of the time you give up writing tests TDD style because it takes too much time and disrupt your scene creation flow.

 This is an example of a complete test that try to go from title to mode select, select training mode, wait until character select screen comes up and ready, then check that there is no portrait for the 2nd player because it is a single player mode.

 ```csharp